 A combination Leatherwork/Woodcarving class is available for scouts as well.
-It is a one hour class (versus the two one hour classes offered for Leatherwork and Woodcarving).
+It is a one hour class (versus the two one hour classes offered for Leatherwork and Woodcarving) and works well with scouts who do some work outside the class period.
 Program fee is $17.00.

 An introduction to muzzle loading is available.
 Participation is limited to scouts at least 14 years old and who have completed either Rifle or Shotgun merit badges.
 Topics will include history, safety, components and an opportunity to shoot a muzzle loading rifle.
 Class will be on Tuesday evening at 7 pm will cost $8.00.
 Class size is limited so sign up early.

 Returning is an Eagle Scout preparation course.
 Minimum requirement to sign up for this course is Life and 16 years of age.
 There will be no exceptions for rank or age.
 The course will meet twice daily (once during B lunch and at 4:00 pm) through the week and work on Communication and Personal Management merit badges (if needed).
 Additionally, there will be some generic Eagle project planning and the Eagle Registrar will conduct a session on how to complete the project workbook and the Eagle Scout application.
 This is not a traditional summer camp merit badge class or activity; rather the opportunity is there to meet each scout in their individual progress toward Eagle.
 Scouts attending this class are encouraged to have an adult leader attend as well to ensure that scouts and leaders understand the remaining steps for Eagle.
 Registration is on-line with the other merit badge classes.

 BSA Lifeguard: Scouts 15 years and older (and adults) who have strong aquatics skills.
 CPR certification should be completed prior to attending camp.
 This course is all day every day while at camp.